Brentwood Elementary School Mom Accused Of Bringing Gun To School, Making Threats

 Police said the interaction was captured on the school’s surveillance video.

-Jones faces several charges, including possession of a firearm at a school.MORE NEWS: See Ya 'Sheldon', Sea Turtle Release In Florida Keys With Satellite Tracker
+Jones faces several charges, including possession of a firearm at a school.MORE NEWS: Teen Arrested In Death Of Woman Found Inside Vehicle At Pompano Beach Canal

 Jones was taken into custody at her address without incident, police said.